 What we do

 Our regular activities include the quarterly publication of our printed Arts Diary, distributed free throughout Brighton, Hove and surrounding areas.
 Listings are free to our group members and this is an excellent way for them to publicise their events to an extensive audience.
 (Full information here) Members’ events are also listed on our Arts Diary Online and we run both Facebook and Twitter accounts online as well as a Blog, to which our members contribute.
 We hold an Annual Art Exhibition, usually taking place in the Spring in central Brighton, where we co-ordinate a display of paintings, sculpture and other visual arts with member art groups.
 All items shown are for sale and entry is free to the public.
-We currently also arrange to display art from our member art groups at the Rendezvous Cafe in central Brighton.
-The display is usually changed every two months.
 Each autumn we organise a Drama Competition, open to not-for-profit theatre groups, which culminates in an awards evening (our own “Oscars” ceremony) in December.
 We hold a biennial Sussex Poets Competition, judged by a respected poet, where winners are announced at an awards ceremony open to the public.
-Last year, in 2017, the competition culminated in a Poetry Festival held at The Old Market in central Brighton where winners were announced by the poet laureate, Carol Ann Duffy.
+Our last competition, in 2017, culminated in a Poetry Festival held at The Old Market in central Brighton where winners were announced by the poet laureate, Carol Ann Duffy.